 Pedestrians are the most vulnerable people on the road in Colorado.
-For this reason, drivers should be careful to watch for pedestrians and prevent collisions.
+For this reason, our experienced Denver car accident lawyers recommend drivers to always be careful and watch for pedestrians to prevent collisions.
 Unfortunately, drivers – and pedestrians – often behave negligently, resulting in pedestrian accidents and serious injuries.
 Despite ongoing campaigns to spread awareness about pedestrian safety, pedestrian deaths from traffic accidents have increased by more than 20 percent in the last few years in Colorado.

 What State Has the Most Pedestrian Accidents?

 According to data from the Colorado Department of Transportation, 94 pedestrians lost their lives in Colorado in 2021.
 This was the highest number on record for over 20 years, surpassing the previous record of 93 deaths in 2020.
 These numbers are a 21 percent increase from 2018-2019.
 Altogether, the number of traffic accident deaths in Colorado increased by 13.8 percent in 2021, with the highest number of deaths since 2002 at 692 lives lost.
 These statistics show a shocking increase in the number of fatal accidents in Colorado.

 Sadly, this is not a trend that Colorado is experiencing alone.
 Around the country, pedestrian accident and fatality rates have increased over the last couple of years.
 Statistics show that Florida had the highest number of pedestrian fatalities in the country in 2021, with a Pedestrian Danger Index of 201.4 in 2021.
 This index measures how dangerous it is for pedestrians to walk based on the number of people hit and killed by drivers each year.
 The other states with the highest number of pedestrian accidents are Alabama, New Mexico, Mississippi and Delaware.

 Where Do Pedestrians Get Hit the Most?